Your 2024 Love & Sex Horoscope Is Here & It’s All About To Get Hot

 Aquarius Sun & Rising:

-Aquarius, now that Pluto is settling into your sign for the majority of this year (it’ll be in your sign from January 20 to September 1, and then starting November 19 it’ll re-enter your sign for a twenty-year stretch), you’re noticing that your confidence in yourself is increasing.
+Aquarius, now that Pluto is settling into your sign for the majority of this year (it’ll be in your sign from 20th January to 1st September, and then starting 19th November it’ll re-enter your sign for a 20-year stretch), you’re noticing that your confidence in yourself is increasing.
 This will naturally attract more romantic partners in your orbit, and while this may flatter your ego, you also have extremely high standards, which is why you prefer riding solo unless it’s 100% clear that you’re meant to be in partnership with someone.

-Your mission this year is to be aware of your high standards without letting them become walls that block out people who could be a great fit, even if you don’t initially realize this.
-Eclipse season will help open your eyes, particularly the solar eclipse in Aries on April 8.
+Your mission this year is to be aware of your high standards without letting them become walls that block out people who could be a great fit, even if you don’t initially realise this.
+Eclipse season will help open your eyes, particularly the solar eclipse in Aries on 8th April.
 An admirer or someone who’s been wanting you for months may suddenly emerge and reveal their feelings for you in a way that’s so sexy that you may want to tear their clothes off and jump their bones immediately upon hearing their confession.
 But of course, being the coy and seemingly detached air sign that you are, you’re likely to put them through a bit of a mental maze before granting them access to your body, and especially to your soul.
-This may be a good thing, particularly while Jupiter remains in Taurus until May 25, because making sexual decisions impulsively this year could harm you in the end.
+This may be a good thing, particularly while Jupiter remains in Taurus until 25th May, because making sexual decisions impulsively this year could harm you in the end.

 AdvertisementADVERTISEMENT